Skip to main content

 timeout_secs = 5

-Or set HC_MCP_BASE_URL / HC_MCP_API_KEY env vars instead.
+HC_MCP_BASE_URL / HC_MCP_API_KEY env vars override the config file.

 Wire into a Claude client